 The Disneyland of Yellowstone and the most famous geyser!
 Even with all the businesses it is worth coming to the visitor center to explore and then going out to watch Old Faithful.
-A LOT of people come to watch Old Faithful the biggest geyser in Yellowstone National Park go off so if you want a front row seat you have 2 options.
+A LOT of people come to watch Old Faithful the biggest geyser in Yellowstone National Park go off so if you want a front row seat you have a few options.

-- Check the time in the Visitor Center for when it will approximately go off (the time they provide is + or – 10 minutes).
+- Check the time in the Visitor Center for an approximate time that the geyser will go off (the time they provide is + or – 10 minutes).
 Then head out well before the set time to get your seat.
 (The geyser erupts about every 90 minutes or so – this is the average interval between eruptions – but it can vary!).

 Our recommendation is to watch Old Faithful from both view points and to make sure you come back to watch it at sunset and when it is dark outside.